Employee Tuition Waivers & Discounts

 • Regular "student fees" are also waived if the employee takes 9 credit hours or less.

-• If a class is determined to be work-related, an employee may request to have 3 work hours per week waived and another 3 work hours flexed and rescheduled.
+• If a class is determined to be work-related, a benefit eligible employee may request to have 3 work hours per week waived and another 3 work hours flexed and rescheduled.

-• Spouses are entitled to the same benefit as employees
+• Spouses of employees are entitled to the same tuition waiver benefits as the employee.

 • Tuition Waivers must be received in HR before the full reimbursement (100% tuition refund) drop date for each course.